pinobatch/little-things-nes/password-save/README.md

 vowels and S.  (Vowels run the risk of accidentally spelling an obscene word, and S looks too much like a digit 5 even in lowercase.)
-These are arranged in an order that makes sense on the entry screen but less sense when trying casual cryptanalysis.
+These are arranged in an order that makes sense on the entry screen while adding a bit of complexity to casual cryptanalysis.

 An 8-character password with a 32-symbol alphabet can store up to 40 bits.
 This is 8 bits for a check value plus a 32-bit payload.